Rotapen - April 9, 2014 Business Meeting

 · Guess Who’s Coming to Dinner, May 10th - sign up now!

 · Annual Lobster Feast, Saturday, May 24th, at 5:30 PM

 · Diamonds on the Deck, Friday, June 20th, at 4:30 to 6:00 PM

 Announcements and Meeting Proceedings:

-Draw - The winning ticket was held by Jim Hare (again) for the pot of $303 but he did not draw the joker from the deck.
+Draw - The winning ticket was held by Brian Hughes for the pot of $303 but he did not draw the joker from the deck.

 Publisher Linda Metcalfe, Photographer Ralph Oslund